BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 ```

 This code will set the `_propertyChangeStatus` to **Rejected** and create a new **Critical** notification
 to be sent to the IoT Hub.
-Since the mesage is flagged with the **Critical** property, the
+Since the message is flagged with the **Critical** property, the
 *IoT Hub*'s routing will kick in and forward the message onto the *Service Bus*.

-3) In the validation success case, the `if` branch, of the `OnDesiredPropertyChanged` handler,
+3) In the validation success case, the `if` branch, of the `OnDesiredPropertyChange` handler,
 add the following code:

 ```C#